 Den Haag (The Hague) is home to many of the country’s judicial and administrative buildings as well as the International Criminal Court.
 As such, this is a very government oriented town and many residents work for it.
 However, the city has fascinating architecture, an amazing array of parks, museums, and even a beach (head there for some great seafood restaurants on the boardwalk).The Hague may be more “stuffy” than youthful Amsterdam but it is no less interesting.

-- Hostel Prices: A dorm room in Den Hague will cost you as little as $26 and as much as $40 USD.
+- Hostel Prices: A dorm room in The Hague will cost you as little as $26 and as much as $40 USD.
 There aren’t a lot of options for private rooms in hostels here, as there are few hostels.
 A twin room costs around $60.

 - Budget Hotel Prices: For a hotel right on the beach, you’ll pay $80 per night for a double room.
 For a hotel on the outskirts, pay a reduced price of around $50.
 Hotels in the center are expensive and should be avoided.

-- Transportation: Den Hague has a reliable public transit system known as the Randstadrail.
-You can buy a day ticket for $8 or single tickets for $2.
+- Transportation: The Hague has a reliable public transit system known as the Randstadrail.
+You can buy a day ticket for $9 or single tickets for $3.50.